Palantir Knows Everything About You - Slashdot

 I'm pretty sure at one point I used something called Palantir which was an apache webcam app for linux which I used to monitor and switch between my home cameras remotely.

 For a man who claims to be a Libertarian...
-(Score:2)
+(Score:4, Insightful)